kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 </Tabs>

-You can think of a Step like a function which execution time will be measured.
+You can think of a Step as a function its execution time will be measured.

 ```fsharp
 // it's pseudocode example